DinoHub-SubT/dsta_deploy/docs/discuss-install-workspaces.md

 * * *

-## Tutorial: Initial Localhost Deploy Clone
+## Deploy Workspace

-This tutorial will walk you through on how to manually clone the deploy repo and all its submodules.

-- These steps can be automated, however it will be good practice to try it out manually once in order to become familiar with submodules and the deploy repository layout.

-If you have any errors cloning the submodules, notify the maintainer.

-**Pre-Requisite Information**

-- When you clone the deploy repository, the submodules will not be cloned by default.
+**When you clone the deploy repository, the submodules will not be cloned by default**.

-    - You must manually clone the submodules.
+- You must also clone the submodules.

 - You must decide which *submodule level* to clone.

-- Some submodules have user permission restrictions.
+Some submodules have user permission restrictions.

   - You do not need to clone these repositories, unless you are doing active development on them.
-    - **If you need these repos, please notifier the maintainer to give you permission to access the restricted repositories.**
+  - If you need these repos, please notifier the maintainer to give you permission to access the restricted repositories.

-**List of restricted permission repositories:**
+**List of repositories with permission restrictions:**

 - `ugv/slam/laser_odometry`
 - `ugv/slam/online_pose_graph`

-### Required submodules

-These are the required submodules that must be cloned by every user.
+- `uav/slam/loam_velodyne_16`
+- `uav/slam/online_pose_graph`
+- `uav/slam/velodyne_driver_16_32`

-There are two ways to clone the deploy submodules:
+**You have two methods on how to clone the submodules: automated or manual**.

-- Manually clone uses the `git submodule` api.
-There are more steps the users must perform.
-- Automated clone uses the `deployer` api.
-There are fewer steps the user does, but deployer api hides all details on how to clone.

-#### Automated Clone

-**Clone the operations submodules**
+- For your initial setup, please select the automated steps.
+Then continue with the method you prefer.
+- It will be good practice to try it out the manual method once in order to become familiar with submodules and the deploy repository layout.

+### Automated: Clone Deploy Workspace

+This tutorial will walk you through on how to automated clone the deploy repo and all its submodules.

+- You will be using the `deployer` tool to automate cloning the submodules

+**Operations (required)**

     # go to the deploy, top-level submodule
     cd ~/deploy_ws/src/
-    ./deployer -s local.git.head.operations
+    ./deployer -s git.submodule.reset.operations

-**Clone the common submodules**
+**Common (required)**

     # go to the deploy, top-level submodule
     cd ~/deploy_ws/src/
-    ./deployer -s local.git.head.common
+    ./deployer -s git.submodule.reset.common

-**Clone the central launch submodule**
+**Central Launch (required)**

     # go to the deploy, top-level submodule
     cd ~/deploy_ws/src/
+    ./deployer -s git.submodule.reset.subt_launch

+**Basestation (optional)**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/
+    ./deployer -s git.submodule.reset.basestation

+    # check the git status (please do this step and wait until command is completed)
+    cd ~/deploy_ws/src/basestation
+    git status

+**UGV (ground robots) (optional)**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/

+    # (required) clone the core repositories (planning-pc, nuc)
+    ./deployer -s git.submodule.reset.ugv.ppc
+    ./deployer -s git.submodule.reset.ugv.nuc

+    # (optional) clone the hardware repositories
+    ./deployer -s git.submodule.reset.ugv.hardware

+    # (optional) clone the slam repositories -- only if you have user permissions
+    ./deployer -s git.submodule.reset.ugv.slam.dev

+    # check the git status (please do this step and wait until command is completed)
+    cd ~/deploy_ws/src/ugv
+    git status

+**UAV (drone robots) (optional)**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/

+    # (required) clone the core repositories (core)
+    ./deployer -s git.submodule.reset.uav.core

+    # (optional) clone the hardware repositories
+    ./deployer -s git.submodule.reset.uav.hardware

+    # (optional) clone the slam repositories -- only if you have user permissions
+    ./deployer -s git.submodule.reset.uav.slam

+    # check the git status (please do this step and wait until command is completed)
+    cd ~/deploy_ws/src/uav
+    git status

+**Perception (object detection) (optional)**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/

+    # (required) clone the core repositories
+    ./deployer -s git.submodule.reset.perception

+    # check the git status (please do this step and wait until command is completed)
+    cd ~/deploy_ws/src/perception
+    git status

+**Simulation (gazebo, ignition) (optional)**

+    # go to the deploy, top-level submodule
+    cd ~/deploy_ws/src/

+    # (required) clone the core repositories
-    ./deployer -s local.git.head.subt_launch
+    ./deployer -s git.submodule.reset.simulation

-#### Manual Clone

-**Clone the operations submodules**
+    # check the git status (please do this step and wait until command is completed)
+    cd ~/deploy_ws/src/simulation
+    git status

+### Manual: Clone Deploy Workspace

+This tutorial will walk you through on how to manually clone the deploy repo and all its submodules.

+If you have any errors cloning the submodules, notify the maintainer.

+**Operations (required)**

     # go to the deploy, top-level submodule
     cd ~/deploy_ws/src/